cmanley10/Predicting-NHL-Team-Success/Technical Report.md

 **Average Corsi For Percentage**

 - Corsi is an individual player stat that calculates shots on goal + shots that are blocked + shot attempts that miss the goal.
 The stat is calculated as CF, or Corsi For and CA, or Corsi Against.
 A Corsi percentage is calculated for each player by taking CF/(CF + CA).
 A Corsi For Percentage over %50, means that the team was controlling the puck more often than not when that particular player is on the ice.
 To turn this into a team statistic I have taken the mean of the Corsi For Percentage for each player on a given team in a given year.
-The idea is we get a clearer view of the team's overall puck posession in that season.
+The idea is we get a clearer view of the team's overall puck possession in that season.

 *(fig. 2)*